Kim-sangjoon/awesomeuiux/README.md

-# Getting Started with Awesome UI
+# Getting Started with Awesome UX

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).